hyperware-ai/hyperware-book/src/cookbook/zk_with_sp1.md

 (Replace the target node ID with the first fake node, which by default is `fake.os`)

 You should see `{"Number":55}` in the terminal of `fake2.os`!
-This reveals a fascinating possibility: with Kinode, one can build p2p services accessible to any node on the network.
+This reveals a fascinating possibility: with Hyperware, one can build p2p services accessible to any node on the network.
 However, the current implementation of the fibonacci program is not provably correct.
 The node running the program could make up a number -- without doing the work locally, there's no way to verify the result.
 ZK proofs can solve this problem.